BlessedRebuS/Local-Groovy/README.md

 # Local-Groovy
-A simple python bot built on discord-py that downloads songs from youtube with youtube-dl and plays it locally on your server
+A simple python bot built on discord-py that downloads songs from youtube with [youtube-dl](https://youtube-dl.org) and plays it locally on your server

+## Requirements:
+ `pip3 install discord.py`

+ `pip3 install pip install youtube-search-python`